-The physical vapour deposition (PVD) sputtering platform at SERIS is designed for medium-throughput applications like solar cells, architectural glass, and flat panel displays.
+The physical vapour deposition (PVD) sputtering platform is designed for medium-throughput applications like silicon solar cells and architectural glass.
 The machine can handle any flat substrate with a size of up to 300 mm × 400 mm, with a maximum thickness of 5 mm.
 Whilst the machine was designed for developing coatings on glass substrates, it is also capable of depositing transparent conductive oxides (TCOs) and metal films onto silicon wafers up to size M4.
 This state-of-the-art machine has dedicated chambers for the sputtering of metallic, dielectric and TCO layers.
-The processing chambers are equipped with planar magnetron sources for DC sputtering of metals, oxides and oxynitrides in the reactive mode, and with a cylindrical dual-magnetron source and planar sources for pulsed DC (DC+) sputtering of dielectrics and TCOs, with substrate heating up to 500°C. It is also possible to deposit graded layers, or multi-layer stacks of up to six different materials, without breaking the vacuum conditions.
+The processing chambers are equipped with planar magnetron sources for DC sputtering of metals, oxides and oxynitrides in the reactive mode, and with a cylindrical dual-magnetron source and planar sources for pulsed DC (“DC+”) sputtering of dielectrics and TCOs, with substrate heating up to 500ºC.
+It is possible to deposit graded layers, or multi-layer stacks of up to six different materials, without breaking the vacuum conditions.
 As the platform is comparable with large-scale production machines, the processes developed on this machine can easily be scaled up to industrial production lines.
-At SERIS this tool is used for depositing metal layers, TCOs and multi-layers for Si and CIGS thin-film solar cells, as well as heterojunction silicon wafer solar cells.
-The tool is able to deposit a variety of layers, including indium tin oxide, aluminium-doped zinc oxide, Ag, Al, Ti, Cu, In, ZnO and thin oxide and oxynitride tuned to specific requirements.
+This tool is used at SERIS for depositing metal layers, TCOs and multi-layers for Si and thin-film solar cells, as well as heterojunction silicon wafer solar cells.
+The tool is able to deposit a variety of layers, including indium tin oxide, aluminiumdoped zinc oxide, Ag, Al, Ti, Cu, In, ZnO and thin oxide and oxynitride tuned to specific requirements.

 The InPassion LAB ALD tool from SoLayTec is a pioneering R&D system developed for the deposition of Al2O3 films using spatial atomic layer deposition (ALD) technology, where precursors are separated in space rather than in time.
 The deposition of Al2O3 films aims to improve surface passivation of c-Si solar cells to boost cell efficiencies as well as pave the way for new and advanced solar cell concepts.
 Further, SERIS and SoLayTec jointly implemented an upgrade of this tool to include (for the first time) the deposition of intrinsic ZnO, Ga-doped ZnO and Al-doped ZnO thin films by spatial ALD for the development of transparent conductive oxides for application in heterojunction silicon solar cells.
 The spatial ALD system features two gas cabinets for the liquid precursors, a process deposition tool and an external abatement system.
 The deposition tool uses N2 for wafer transport by a double floating principle at atmospheric pressure and boasts a throughput of up to 100 wafers/hour (for film thicknesses of 10 nm).
 Deposition rates of up to 35 nm/min can be achieved with low precursor consumption.
 The system can process two substrate sizes (156 mm x 156 mm and 125 mm x 125 mm square wafers) with thicknesses in the range of 150 - 200 µm.
 Cassette to cassette loading is integrated into the system.
 For single-sided depositions, the film thickness can be adjusted for each wafer.
 This enables ultrafast ALD growth of functional thin films for industrial implementation in c-Si solar cells.

 SERIS’ industrial screen printing line ‘Eclipse’ from DEK/ASM Assembly Systems has a throughput of 1200 wafers/hour per print.
 The fully automated line has a cassette loader to feed Si wafers into the Eclipse printing station.
 After printing, the wafers pass through a dryer (Heller) and are then collected in another cassette loader.
 The print line has three individual print stations.
-Station 1 is used for printing of silver pastes, station 2 is used for printing of aluminium pastes, and station 3 is used for printing of copper and masking pastes.
+Station 1 is used for printing of silver pastes, station 2 for printing of aluminium pastes, and station 3 for printing of copper and masking pastes.
 Each print station includes an automated weighing station that measures the weight of the metal paste printed onto each wafer (without the need to handle the wafers manually for weight measurements).
-Stencil printing enables printing of very fine metal lines (width approaching 30 µm) with high aspect ratio.
+Stencil printing enables printing of very fine metal lines (as narrow as 30 µm) with high aspect ratio.
 The print stations have an alignment accuracy of ±10 µm and the prints can be aligned to the wafer edges or specific patterns on the wafer.
-This enables print-on-print applications and the metallisation of selective-emitter solar cell structures.
+This enables print-onprint applications and the metallisation of selective-emitter solar cell structures.

 The SinTerra is an automated fast firing furnace from BTU/ AMTECH Systems.
 The furnace is equipped with automated cassette loading and unloading.
 The firing furnace has 6 zones with infrared lamps for heating c-Si wafers within a temperature range of 300-1000°C. The furnace uses a belt with edge support for the wafers.
-This minimizes belt marks on the wafers after firing.
-The furnace has the capability to independently control power to the top and bottom lamps of the high-temperature firing zones, which is beneficial for high-efficiency c-Si solar cell architectures like PERC solar cells and n-type bifacial solar cells.
+This minimises belt marks on the wafers after firing.
+The furnace has the capability to independently control power to the top and bottom lamps of the high-temperature firing zones, which is beneficial for highefficiency c-Si solar cell architectures like PERC solar cells and n-type bifacial solar cells.
 Ramp-up and ramp-down rates can be precisely controlled in order to tailor the firing profiles.

 The SCT Thermal Evaporator is a lab-scale tool for depositing metal layers (Al, Ag, etc) onto various substrates (silicon wafers, glass sheets, etc).
-The deposition chamber uses a cryo pump and can achieve very low vacuum conditions (< 10 -6 Torr) to ensure high-purity metal films.
+The deposition chamber uses a cryogenic pump and can achieve very low pressure (< 10 -6 Torr), ensuring high-purity metal films.
 The evaporator features dual resistively heated sources and a rotating substrate table to ensure uniform depositions across large-area substrates.

-The inline sputtering tool from FHR Anlagenbau, Germany, is dedicated for the deposition of Cu-Ga (CG), Cu-In-Ga (CIG), Cu-Zn-Sn and other precursors as well as ZnOS buffer layers onto glass and metal substrates with sizes of up to 300 mm x 400 mm.
-The system has three planar magnetron sources, whereby two sources are connected to a DC power supply for DC sputtering of metal layers, while the third source is connected to an RF power supply for the deposition of ZnOS buffer layers.
-The substrates can be heated up to 200ºC.
-The tool is also used for deposition of Cu and other metal seed layers for subsequent plating on silicon wafers.
+The inline sputtering tool from FHR Anlagenbau, Germany has three planar magnetron sources, whereby two sources are connected to a DC power supply for DC sputtering of metal layers, while the third source is connected to an RF power supply for the deposition of dielectric films such as ZnOS.
+Both glass substrates and metal substrates with sizes of up to 300 mm x 400 mm can be processed at temperatures of up to 200ºC.
+The tool is also used for deposition of Cu and other metal seed layers onto silicon wafers for subsequent plating.

 For further information, please contact: